 Meters only register water than actually flows through the meter.
 If the meter is failing due to age – it will slow down - meaning that it will not be registering all the gallons that have flowed through it.
 Your water bills generally will be lower and lower if you have a failing meter.
 If you see this trend - please contact someone in the Business Office immediately to have your meter checked.
 District personnel will need to enter your home to read your inside meter and compare the value with your outside meter.

 You may purchase an outside "deduct" meter that connects to your outside faucet.
 When water operators read your meter, the outside "deduct" meter will be read along with your regular house meter.
 The amount of water that flowed through your outside faucet will be deducted from the sewer portion of your bill.
+Cost of the deduct meter is $110.00.
+Meters are read for June and September billing only.
+Care must be taken to keep the meter from freezing.
+Store dry meter inside during cold weather.

 There are a couple of main factors that may increase your water use: